KnapsackPro/docs.knapsackpro.com/docusaurus/docs/knapsack_pro-ruby/guide/index.md

 [Get in touch!](https://knapsackpro.com/contact)

 We have helped TONS of teams and seen TONS of projects.
-We know each test suite is a different beast and we'd be happy to help you setting up Knapsack Pro.
+We know each test suite is a different beast and we'd be happy to help you set up Knapsack Pro.